 2018-19 Faculty Fellows

 Friederike von Schwerin-High is an Associate Professor of German & Russian.
-During the fellowship year she will continue her exploration of success and failure relating to epistemology (knowing another person), ethics (telling another person’s story), and aesthetics (telling a story well) in works of fiction that explore the dynamics of friendship.
+During the fellowship year she continued her exploration of success and failure relating to epistemology (knowing another person), ethics (telling another person’s story), and aesthetics (telling a story well) in works of fiction that explore the dynamics of friendship.

 Julie Tannenbaum is an Associate Professor and Chair of the Department of Philosophy.
-Her project explores cases of “moral failure,” in which one does not deserve blame for one’s action but is nevertheless morally responsible for harming others.
+Her project explored cases of “moral failure,” in which one does not deserve blame for one’s action but is nevertheless morally responsible for harming others.
 How can such individuals be helped to come to terms with what they have done?

 2018-19 Student Fellows

 Peter Brown majored in Politics and English, writing theses that focused on the work of Hannah Arendt and Toni Morrison.
 He used his time in the Studio “to think more carefully with those whom historical archives and current governments alike have failed to account for”—exploring how our structures have failed us.

 Jacob Lubert worked on a senior thesis for Classics in which he used the phrase “learning through suffering” as a tool both by which to explicate the literary content of Aeschylus’s Oresteia trilogy and to analyze the psychology involved in both viewing and acting in the drama.